BerkeleyHCI/PolymorphicBlocks/getting_started_advanced.md

     ...
 ```

-Generators are a way to defer the implementation of the block until its parameter values are ready.
+Generators are a way to defer the implementation of the block until its parameter values are ready, then get the concrete Python version of that parameter for use in the HDL.

 > While here we use generators as a way to get a concrete value for circuit generation (the LED count), generators can also be used to do calculations beyond the operations available with the parameters.
 > For example, while we can add two `IntExpr`s (which produces another `IntExpr`), something more complex like square root is not provided.
-> For those cases, use a generator to get the parameter's value, and then you have access to the full power of Python.
+> For those cases, use a generator to get the parameter's value, where you have access to the full power of Python.

 ### Port Arrays - Internal
 So far, the port array is still empty, so we must define its elements.